GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-intro.md

 # Brokerpak introduction

-This document will explain brokerpaks, what they are, the problems they solve, how they them, and best practices around developing, maintaining, and using paks.
+This document will explain brokerpaks, what they are, the problems they solve, how to use them, and best practices around developing, maintaining, and using paks.

 ## What is a brokerpak?